CodingItWrong/outsidein.dev/docs/react/1-setup.md

 $ npx create-react-app opinion-ate
 ```

-`create-react-app` will start the installation process, and when it completes, your application will be created and ready to use.
+Create React App will start the installation process, and when it completes, your application will be created and ready to use.

 Open your `package.json` and note the commands we have available:

 - `start` to run the app locally
 - `build` to create a release build of the app
 - `test` to run unit tests, including React component tests
-- `eject` for if we ever want to move away from `create-react-app`
+- `eject` for if we ever want to move away from Create React App

 Let's try it out.
 Run `yarn start`.
 Your app should automatically open in your default browser, with a spinning React logo.
 In the console you'll see something like the following: